lue-bird/elm-syntax-format/README.md

 If you want to _generate_ code, better bets are [`mdgriffith/elm-codegen`](https://dark.elm.dmy.fr/packages/mdgriffith/elm-codegen/latest/) or [`the-sett/elm-syntax-dsl`](https://dark.elm.dmy.fr/packages/the-sett/elm-syntax-dsl/latest/).

-## TODO
-  - put consecutive {- -} comments (not {--} or --) in one line without linebreak after if following syntax is single-line type record extension

 ## known deviations in printing
   - ranges of `of`, `exposing` and `as` are needed to determine whether they should be on the next line or at the end of last line
   - ranges of `=`, `:`, `,`, `|`, `->`, the operators and the keywords are needed to determine whether comments are before or after